metrumresearchgroup/QSPKit.jl/README.md

 ## Requirements

 - Julia 1.12
-- Linux or macOS.
-The alpha's CondaR boundary assumes a Unix R layout; Windows is not supported for the complete workspace.
+- Linux or macOS for CondaR and R-backed ShowKit workflows.
+CondaR assumes a Unix R layout, so Windows is not supported for the complete workspace.
-- A C/C++ toolchain supported by the SciML dependencies on your platform
 - CondaPkg network access while provisioning the isolated CondaR/ShowKit environment; some ShowKit operations invoke separately provisioned R packages and external rendering tools